 Step 1.
 Start by heating up 2 cups of milk in a saucepan.

 Step 2.
-While the milk is heating, add 2/3 cup granulated sugar, 1/2 teaspoon pumpkin spice and 4 egg yolks to a bowl.
+While the milk is heating, add granulated sugar*, 1/2 teaspoon pumpkin spice and 4 egg yolks to a bowl.

 Step 3.
 Start whisking the egg yolk mix.

 Step 4.
 Keep whisking until the mix turns lighter in color and texture than when you started.

-Step 5.* Using a ladle, take about 1/4 cup of the hot milk and whisk it into the egg mix.
+Step 5.* Pour about 1/4 cup of the hot milk into the egg mix and whisk it in.
 Add a bit more milk and repeat until all the milk is mixed in.

 Step 6.
 Transfer the mix back into the saucepan, bring it to a low simmer and stir continuously until it is thick enough to coat the back of a spoon.
 Turn the heat off and let the custard cool completely.